f5devcentral/f5-agility-labs-xc/docs/class7/module1/task2.rst

    |module1-cline-demo-app-terminal-ctrlc-close|

-   Clean up any files you no longer need.
+   Close the files created by cline as you no longer need edit them.

    |module1-cline-demo-app-cleanup|